-- Visa (non-EU): If you’re not from an EU country, you need a work permit to get a legal job in Sweden.
-Because Swedish employers do not advertise their vacancies online, you need to job hunt once your feet are on the ground.
+- Visa (non-EU): If you’re not from an EU country, you need a work visa to get a legal job in Sweden.
+Because English teaching jobs are rarely advertised online, you need to job hunt once your feet are on the ground.
 For that reason, moving to Sweden as a non-EU citizen may feel risky as there is no guarantee that you will secure a job.

 - Requirements: To teach English in Sweden, you need a Bachelor’s degree and a TEFL certificate.
 Without either of these, you probably won’t get a job in Sweden.

-- Hiring process: Candidates are rarely able to apply in advance for jobs in Sweden, as vacancies are seldom advertised online.
+- Hiring process: Candidates are rarely able to apply in advance for teaching jobs in Sweden, as vacancies are seldom advertised online.
 You’ll need to take a gamble on finding work on arrival and support yourself while searching for work.
 You could opt to teach English online while you try to start up your teaching career in Sweden.

 - Swedish winters: When you tell your family about your plans to move to Sweden, this will come up.
 As you probably know, light is scarce during the Swedish winter.
 Some days you might only see four hours of sunlight.
 Give this some thought if you are prone to seasonal affective disorder or generally feel blue during winter in your home country.